pjonsson/datacube-core/docs/installation/MIGRATION-1.8-to-1.9.rst

 * Only datasets whose extents overlap the geopolygon will be loaded.
 * Geopolygons whose CRS does NOT have a native spatial index available will be projected to EPSG:4326 for search purposes.
-* Datasets whose projected extents are not contained within a given CRSes "valid area" will NOT be included in that CRSes spatial index.